pydata/xarray/doc/user-guide/hierarchical-data.rst

     )
     dt

-We say that the `lat` and `lon` coordinates in the child groups have been "inherited" from their common parent group.
+(TODO: They are being displayed in child groups still, see https://github.com/pydata/xarray/issues/9499)

 This is preferred to the previous representation because it makes it clear that all of these datasets share common spatial grid coordinates.
 Defining the common coordinates just once also ensures that the spatial coordinates for each group cannot become out of sync with one another during operations.